PAT: Privacy-Preserving Adversarial Transfer for Accurate, Robust and Privacy-Preserving EEG Decoding: Introduction

-Extensive research has been conducted to address these three challenges individually.
-For example, transfer learning improves the BCI classification accuracy by using EEG data from other subjects~\cite{He2019, drwuMITLBCI2022}; adversarial detection and robust training enhance the robustness of BCIs~\cite{Meng2023a, Chen2024b}; and, privacy-preserving machine learning and data perturbation help protect the privacy of EEG data~\cite{Liang2022, Chen2024a}.
-However, accommodating one challenge may sometimes degrade the model performance in other aspects.
-For example, cross-user transfer learning may expose the privacy of source users, while adversarial defense may reduce the classification accuracy on benign samples~\cite{Meng2023a}.
+Transfer learning leverages data from different domains to improve EEG decoding in a target domain~\cite{He2019, drwuMITLBCI2022}.
+Adversarial detection and robust training, i.e., adversarial defense methods, enhance the robustness of BCIs against perturbations~\cite{Meng2023a, Chen2024b}.
+Privacy-preserving machine learning and data perturbation techniques help protect the privacy of EEG data~\cite{Liang2022, Chen2024a}.
+However, these approaches typically address only one of the three challenges.
+Tackling multiple challenges simultaneously is more difficult, and prior work has shown that improving one aspect may degrade performance in others.
+For example, cross-subject transfer learning may expose the privacy of source users, while adversarial defense may reduce classification accuracy on benign samples~\cite{Meng2023a}.

-Some recent studies have also attempted to address two of these three challenges simultaneously.
-For instance, alignment-based adversarial training (ABAT)~\cite{Chen2024} improves both the accuracy and adversarial robustness of the classifier, and privacy-preserving transfer learning~\cite{Xia2022, Liang2022} enhances model classification accuracy while safeguarding the source data privacy.
+Some recent studies have attempted to address two of these challenges simultaneously.
+For example, alignment-based adversarial training (ABAT)~\cite{Chen2024,Chen2025} combines data alignment and robust training to jointly improve the accuracy and adversarial robustness of EEG decoding models.
+Privacy-preserving transfer learning~\cite{Xia2022, Liang2022} improves classification accuracy while protecting the privacy of source data.
+However, ABAT does not exploit EEG data or decoding models from other domains to further enhance target-domain decoding performance.
+Privacy-preserving transfer learning, in turn, does not consider model robustness.
+It remains unclear whether enhancing robustness within privacy-preserving transfer learning would inevitably degrade decoding accuracy.